Perps (margin) trading¶

 MarginMarket(REST) and the margin ticker WS payload carry optionalvolume_notional_value/volume_24h_notional_value/open_interest_notional_value(DollarDecimal | None);MarginMarketCandlestickcarries the same fields as required (inherent to a settled historical record).MarginMarket.leverage_estimatesmaps notional position sizes ("1000","10000", …) toMultiplierDecimalleverage, orNonewhen margin config / price data is unavailable. - Mark prices (since the v3.21.0 spec sync) —

 MarginMarketcarries three optional reference-price objects:settlement_mark_price,liquidation_mark_price, andreference_price, each a nestedTickerPrice(TickerPrice | None).TickerPriceis a new model withprice(DollarDecimal, aFixedPointDollarsUSD string) andts_ms(the source timestamp in epoch milliseconds,int).
-All three are absent from the specrequiredlist, so they areNonewhen the upstream price is unavailable. - Subaccounts (since the v3.21.0 spec sync) —
+All three are absent from the specrequiredlist, so they areNonewhen the upstream price is unavailable. - Exchange shard (SDK v11.0.0) —

-MarginPosition(theportfolio.positions()rows) carries a requiredsubaccount(int) identifying which subaccount holds the position.
+MarginPosition(theportfolio.positions()rows) carries a requiredsubaccount(int) identifying which subaccount holds the position. - Portfolio hedging (since the v3.23.0 spec sync) —

 Funding mechanics¶